Commands

 ezvals run evals/customer_service.py - A specific function:

-ezvals run evals.py::test_refund - A parametrized variant:
+ezvals run evals.py::test_refund - A case variant:

 ezvals run evals.py::test_math[2-3-5]